Shallow focus

 A group of burrowing owls.
 The leftmost and central owls are inside the plane of focus, the rightmost is outside the plane of focus, and the other two are intermediate.

 Shallow focus is a photographic and cinematographic technique incorporating a small depth of field.
 In shallow focus, one plane of the scene is in focus while the rest is out of focus.
 Shallow focus is typically used to emphasize one part of the image over another.
 Photographers sometimes refer to the aesthetic quality of the unfocused area(s) as bokeh.

 The opposite of shallow focus is deep focus, in which the entire image is in focus.

 Overview

 Shallow focus has become more popular in the 2000s and 2010s.
-It is also a means by which low budget filmmakers use to hide places that would require expensive props.
+It is also a means which low budget filmmakers use to hide places that would require expensive props.
 It is often proclaimed by some to being a way to avoid the "video look."
 Extremely shallow focus – sometimes called bokeh porn – made its debut in cinematography in 2008 with the release of the Canon EOS 5D Mark II and the start of DSLR cinematography.

 Autumn illumination in Tokugawa Garden, Japan.
 A wide aperture of f/1.8 allows the background to be out of focus.